40+ Secrets to Having Your Healthiest Summer Ever

 Barbecue sauce is delicious but when it’s one of the main high-cal culprits, thanks to all the sugar used in most recipes.
 This doesn’t mean you’re sentenced to a season of flavorless, dry chicken breasts though.
 You can make delicious, low-sugar, low-carb marinades, sauces, and rubs that will have you wondering why you were ever so attached to that bottle of processed sugar syrup in the first place.

 Buy preservative-free hot dogs and brats

 Grilled meat may be the official scent of summertime but some of the most common types of meat you find on the grill, including hot dogs and sausages, can be terrible for your health.
 Processed meats with artificial preservatives such as nitrates and BHT have been shown to significantly raise your risk of cancer and heart disease.
 Instead, opt for fresh, preservative-free varieties.
-Use these 8 golden rules for a healthier barbecue.

 Pack a Sportbrella